 Be Part of the Family

-Around the world, millions of people volunteer, taking pride in knowing they’re providing athletes with intellectual disabilities an opportunity to experience the excitement, joy and personal fulfillment associated with sport training and competition.
-From the local coach who works with athletes every day, to the international organization holding World Games every two years, dedicated volunteers make Special Olympics happen.
+Around the world, millions of people volunteer, taking pride in knowing they’re providing athletes with intellectual disabilities an opportunity to experience the excitement, joy and personal fulfillment associated with sports, training, and competition.
+From the local coach who works with athletes every day to the international organization holding World Games every two years, dedicated volunteers make Special Olympics happen.
 There is always something to do, with training, competitions and other events happening 365 days a year.